creold/illustrator-scripts/README.md

 ## SelectPointsType

 Selects points on the selected paths according to their type.
 Does the thing that even Astute Graphics plugins can't do :)
+Select `View → Hide Bounding Box` to see active points in real time.

 ### Usage